mel-mehdi/ping-pong/README.md

 # PingPong

-*This project has been created as part of the 42 curriculum by mel-mehdi.*
+*This project has been created as part of the 42 curriculum by mel-mehdi, szeroual*

 ## Description